-We will cover off all types of Innsbruck accommodation options from Hostels to luxury Innsbruck hotels as well as how to decide where to stay in Innsbruck, the best Innsbruck hotels, best places in Innsbruck to visit, the best places to stay in Innsbruck, hotels near Innsbruck attractions, Innsbruck neighborhood guide and many more.
+We will cover off all types of Innsbruck accommodation options from Hostels to luxury Innsbruck hotels as well as how to decide where to stay in Innsbruck Austria 2024.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Old Town – Where to stay in Innsbruck for tourists

 The most central location for Innsbruck hotels is in Old Town Innsbruck, or Altstadt.
 This is the best place to stay in Innsbruck if you want to walk everywhere and be close to the main attractions.

 Innsbruck Old Town is notable for the unique mix of Gothic and Baroque architecture, which can be seen throughout the area.